Three Examples of Steroids and Their Biological Significance

 Cholesterol: The Structural Foundation of Cell Membranes

 The structure of cholesterol includes a hydroxyl group attached to a steroid nucleus, allowing it to integrate into lipid bilayers.
-Think about it: this integration helps regulate membrane fluidity, preventing cells from becoming too rigid or too permeable.
+On top of that, this integration helps regulate membrane fluidity, preventing cells from becoming too rigid or too permeable.
 Additionally, cholesterol acts as a precursor for other steroids, including hormones like cortisol, aldosterone, and sex hormones such as testosterone and estrogen.

 In the bloodstream, cholesterol is transported via lipoproteins, such as low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
-Practically speaking, while LDL is often labeled as "bad" cholesterol due to its role in plaque buildup, HDL is considered "good" cholesterol because it helps remove excess cholesterol from arteries.
+While LDL is often labeled as "bad" cholesterol due to its role in plaque buildup, HDL is considered "good" cholesterol because it helps remove excess cholesterol from arteries.
 Maintaining a balance between these lipoproteins is critical for preventing conditions like atherosclerosis.

 Cholesterol also plays a role in the synthesis of vitamin D and bile acids, which are necessary for digestion.
 Its multifaceted functions underscore why it is indispensable, even as its overaccumulation can lead to health complications.